Sperm Test Kit

 - once you’ve received your kit, put the preserving liquid in the fridge until you’re ready to use it

-- plan when you will give your sample and book your pick-up
+- plan when you will produce your sample and book your pick-up

-- take the liquid from the fridge 45 minutes before you take your sample
+- take the liquid from the fridge 45 minutes before you produce your sample

 - produce your sample, activate the heat pack and secure your sample in the cup

-- using the shipping box provided, package your sample and give it to your courier
+- using the shipping box provided, package your sample and return it

 It’s important to follow the instructions carefully in order to get accurate results.